timescale/docs/use-timescale/migrate-db/index.md

     hypershift tool to migrate an existing PostgreSQL database in one step, creating hypertables on the fly, and compressing data during migration.
-*   [Migrate your entire database at once][migrate-entire]: This method directly transfers all data and schemas, including TimescaleDB-specific features.
+*   [Migrate your entire database at once][migrate-entire]: This method directly transfers all data and schemas, including Timescale-specific features.
 Your hypertables, continuous aggregates, and policies are automatically available in Cloud.
 *   [Migrate your schema and data separately][migrate-separately]: With this method, you migrate your tables one by one for easier failure recovery.
 If migration fails mid-way, you can restart from the failure point rather than from the beginning.
-However, TimescaleDB-specific features won't be automatically migrated.
+However, Timescale-specific features won't be automatically migrated.
 Follow the instructions to restore your hypertables, continuous aggregates, and policies.